senzhaocode/ScaR/README.md

       # Output directory

       --scaffold ~/examples/input/RCC1_ABHD12B_scaff_seq.fa \
-      # Fusion scaffold sequences, users can extract them from raw output files of de novo fusion finders (e.g. deFuse, fusioncatcher, SOAPfuse).
+      # Fusion scaffold sequences, users can extract these breakpoint sequences from raw output files of de novo fusion finders (e.g. deFuse, fusioncatcher, SOAPfuse).
 A list of candidate sequences in fasta format are accepted.
       # For instance:
       #	>alt_0
       #	XXXXXXXXXXXXXXXXXX|YYYYYYYYYYYYYYYY
       #	>alt_1
       #	XXXXXXXXXXXXXXXXXX*YYYYYYYYYYYYYYY
       # NOTE: 1.
 It only accepts '*' or '|' as a separator for breakpoint sequences.
 Sequences 'XXXXXXXXXXX' and 'YYYYYYYYY' should correspond to geneA and geneB, respectively.
-      #       2. In order to ensure the specificity of breakpoint sequence, we recommend that 'XXXXXXXX' and 'YYYYYYYY' should be at least 20 bp.
+      #       2. In order to ensure the specificity of breakpoint sequences matching to the reference, we recommend that 'XXXXXXXX' and 'YYYYYYYY' should be at least 20 bp.
-      #       3. In current version, the breakpoint sequence should be composed of cDNA (i.e. exon region).
-If it contains intron/intergenic sequences, the program will stop running scaffold realignment.
+      #       3. In general, the breakpoint sequences are composed of cDNAs (i.e. exon region).
+If users would like to detect the fusion sequences including intron/intergenic region, they have to set user-defined reference sequences , please see the usage of parameter "--user_ref".

       --user_ref ~/upstream.fasta
-      # User-defined transcript reference sequences, user can specify transcript reference sequences in fasta format which are not present in the default database.
+      # User-defined reference sequences, user can specify transcript reference sequences (or genomic sequences) in fasta format which are not present in the default database.
       # For instance:
       # >RP11-599B13.3|alternative1
       # CTTTGTGTCTTTGTCTTTATTTCTTTTCTCATTCCCTCGTCTCCACCGGGAAGGGGAGAGCCTGCGGGTGGTGTATCAGGCAGGTTCCCCTACATCTTTGGCACCCAACAC
-      # NOTE: 'RP11-599B13.3' is the gene_name and should be identical to the input of gene partner names (either GeneA or GeneB); 'alternative1' is the transcript_name and can be defined as user would like (please do not use symbol '_' in user-defined transcript_name).
-Make sure both 'RP11-599B13.3' and 'alternative1' should be present together, and are separated by '|'
+      # NOTE: 'RP11-599B13.3' is the gene_name and should be identical to the input of gene partner names (either GeneA or GeneB); 'alternative1' is the transcript_name and can be defined as user would like (please never use symbol '_' in user-defined transcript_name).
+Make sure both 'RP11-599B13.3' and 'alternative1' shoudl be present together, and are separated by '|'.

-  2.3 Some tips for run scripts using slurm jobscript.

-      Generally, "select_read.pl" script does not need huge memory, instead the implementation of multiple number of threads will speed up running process.
-For example: the setting "SBATCH --cpus-per-task=8 and SBATCH --mem-per-cpu=1G" should be much more efficient than the setting "SBATCH --cpus-per-task=4 and SBATCH --mem-per-cpu=4G"

 ## 3. Output results
   For example: ~/examples/output/